CarlosGS/carlosgs-designs/CNY70-sensor-array-for-printbots/README.md

 CNY70 sensor array for printbots
 ===============
-**Please note: This list has been automatically generated.
-Some of the designs have been updated since then, and already have they own GitHub page.**
+**Please note: This thing is part of a list that was [automatically generated](https://github.com/carlosgs/export-things) and may have been updated since then.
+Some already have [their own GitHub page!](https://github.com/carlosgs?tab=repositories) Make sure to check for the current license and authorship.**

 CNY70 sensor array for printbots [Git repo]  by carlosgs , published Jul 18, 2012